fglock/PerlOnJava/FEATURE_MATRIX.md

 - ❌  **Taint checks**: Support for taint checks is not implemented.
 - ❌  **`local` special cases**: Variable localization in for-loops is missing.
 - ❌  **`local` special cases**: `local *HANDLE = *HANDLE` doesn't create a new typeglob.
+- ❌  **Variable attributes**: Variable attributes are not yet supported.

 ## Objects
 - ✔️   **Objects**: Creating classes, method call syntax works.